Table of Contents

 - Zone 3 (inner zone): Center of the central vein lobule, bad nutrients, and oxygen supply, especially susceptible to damage

 The sinusoids are enlarged capillaries located between hepatocytes.
 They conduct oxygen-rich blood from the interlobular arteries (arteriae interlobulares) and nutrient-rich blood from the interlobular veins (venae interlobulares) to the central veins.
 The small space filled with blood plasma that lies between the discontinuous endothelium of the sinusoids and the liver parenchyma is called perisinusoidal space (or space of Disse).

 This space is populated with vitamin A-storing hepatic stellate cells.
 They are also called Ito cells and play an important role in the development of liver cirrhosis (see below).
 The endothelial cells are accompanied by macrophages, the so-called Kupffer cells.
 They phagocytize particles and microorganisms as well as digest aged erythrocytes, especially in asplenia.
 Pit cells accompany the endothelial cells and act as liver-specific lymphocytes.

 Parenchyma cells of the liver

-During fastening periods, when there is a lack of glucose, the liver manages to convert glycogen into glucose via the hormone glucagon and releases it into the bloodstream.
-The storage space for glycogen in the liver is limited though.
-It usually does not last for longer than 24 hours without food intake.
+During fasting periods, in the absence of glucose, the liver converts glycogen into glucose with the help of the hormone glucagon and releases it into the bloodstream.
+The glycogen stores in the liver usually do not last for longer than 24 hours without food intake.

-If the glucose reserves are depleted and despite a feeling of hunger no food intake is following, hepatocytes initiate the process of gluconeogenesis with the help of glucogenic amino acids.
-Fructose and galactose can also get transformed into glucose.
+If the glucose reserves are depleted and in the absence of food intake, hepatocytes initiate the process of gluconeogenesis using glucogenic amino acids.
+Fructose and galactose are also transformed into glucose.